samanrashidii/vue-navigation-menu/README.md

 # Vue Navigation Menu

 This is a responsive navigation component made with Vuejs and 2 types of horizontal and vertical.
-You can use different colors, sizes and icons to customize your navigation based on your project.
+You can use different colors, sizes and fontawesome icons to customize your navigation based on your project.

 ## Language